{{quoteList ? quoteList.length : 0}}

 A Detailed Guide on the Samarium Cobalt Magnet

 Samarium cobalt (SmCo), is a member of the lanthanide group on the periodic table.
 It is a close relative of neodymium.
 Both of them are called rare-earth elements.
 They are used to manufacture powerful and permanent magnets.
-A samarium cobalt magnet is just as breakable as a neodymium magnet, namely a Neo magnet.
-It should preferably be chipped or drilled before magnetization.
-Special diamond tools should be used for cutting or drilling operations.
 There is a lot of information that a prospective customer should know before buying samarium cobalt magnets.
 A simple guide is presented below:

 How are samarium cobalt magnets made?